 Facebook has over 2 billion users; Instagram has 600 million; LinkedIn has 500 million; and Twitter has almost 300 million.
 With such staggering audience sizes, businesses from every industry imaginable can leverage social media sites - creating pages, sharing content, even promoting adverts - to connect to their target audience.

-Better yet, with the advent of cutting-edge technologies (like chatbots), social media marketing offers a direct communication channel, with markedly better engagement rates than marketing stalwarts like email.
+Better yet, with the advent of cutting-edge technologies (like chatbots), social media marketing can offer a direct communication channel with markedly better engagement rates than marketing stalwarts like email.

 PROS OF SOCIAL MEDIA MARKETING